tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 1. MultiSig

-   The Laser Beam MultiSig corresponds to a Mimblewimble $2-of-2$ Multiparty Bulletproof UTXO as described [here](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#mimblewimble--ntext-of-n--multiparty-bulletproof-utxo).
+   The Laser Beam MultiSig corresponds to a Mimblewimble $2-of-2$ Multiparty Bulletproof UTXO, as described [here](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#mimblewimble--ntext-of-n--multiparty-bulletproof-utxo).
-   More than one method exist to create the MultiSig's associated Bulletproof range proof, and utilizing the [Bulletproofs MPC Protocol](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#creating-the-multiparty-bulletproof-range-proof) can make it more secure.
+   There is more than one method for creating the MultiSig's associated Bulletproof range proof, and utilizing the [Bulletproofs MPC Protocol](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#creating-the-multiparty-bulletproof-range-proof) can make it more secure.

 1. Linked Transactions

-   The 2nd part of the refund procedure requires a kernel with a relative time lock to the kernel of its corresponding 1st part refund procedure, when those kernels are not yet available in the base layer, as well as a different, non-standard, signature challenge.
-Meta data about the linked transaction kernel and non-standard signature challenge creation must therefore be embedded within the 2nd part refund transaction kernels.
+   Part 2 of the refund procedure requires a kernel with a relative time lock to the kernel of its corresponding part 1 refund procedure, when those kernels are not yet available in the base layer, as well as a different, non-standard, signature challenge.
+Metadata about the linked transaction kernel and non-standard signature challenge creation must therefore be embedded within part 2 refund transaction kernels.

 1. Refund Procedure

-   In the event that for round $N$, Alice or Bob decides to stop negotiations after their respective part 1 has been concluded and broadcast that transaction, the result would be that funding UTXO, $\text{MultiSig}(0)$, would be replaced by the respective $\text{MultiSig}(N)$.
+   In the event that for round $N$, Alice or Bob decides to stop negotiations after their respective part 1 has been concluded and that transaction has been broadcast, the result would be that funding UTXO, $\text{MultiSig}(0)$, would be replaced by the respective $\text{MultiSig}(N)$.
 The channel will still be open.
-However, it also cannot be spent unilaterally as the blinding factor is shared.
+However, it also cannot be spent unilaterally, as the blinding factor is shared.
 Any new updates of the channel will then need to be based on
    $\text{MultiSig}(N)$ as the funding UTXO.

-   In the event that for round $N$, Alice or Bob decides to stop negotiations after their respective part 1 and part 2 have been concluded and broadcast those transactions, it will effectively be a channel closure.
+   In the event that for round $N$, Alice or Bob decides to stop negotiations after their respective part 1 and part 2 have been concluded and those transactions have been broadcast, it will effectively be a channel closure.

 1. Revoke Attack Vector

-   When revoking the previous refund  $(N-1)$, Alice can get hold of Bob's blinding factor share $\hat{k}\_{(N-1)\_{b}}$ (17), and after verifying that it is correct (18), refuses to give up her blinding factor share.
+   When revoking the previous refund  $(N-1)$, Alice can get hold of Bob's blinding factor share $\hat{k}\_{(N-1)\_{b}}$ (17), and after verifying that it is correct (18), refuse to give up her blinding factor share.
 This will leave Alice with the ability to broadcast any of refund transactions $(N-1)$ and $N$, without fear of Bob broadcasting a punishment transaction.
-Bob on the other hand, will only be able to broadcast refund transaction $N$.
+Bob, on the other hand, will only be able to broadcast refund transaction $N$.